Making Winter Holiday Traditions Accessible

 The Night Before Christmas or Other Holiday Story

 Sharing traditional stories as well as favorite childhood stories brings joy to all.
 Your child can enjoy the story just as much as you did as a child—with a few additions.
 Explore items that represent the story such as snow or shaved ice; bells; a sleigh; sounds of hooves clopping; something cherry flavored such as a sucker; and a cool fireplace with a chimney.
-Providing information about how they relate to the story will help your child better understand the story.
+Providing information about how they relate to the story will help your child better understand it.

 Child reaching to explore an ornament on an outdoor holiday display

-New Traditions to Consider Adding
+New Traditions to Consider

 Game Night